Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 For menstruating women starting HRT:

-Choosing the right regimen depends on symptom severity, age, and personal preference.
+Choosing the right regimen depends on symptom severity, age, bleeding pattern, uterus status, medical history, and personal preference.

 Who Can Consider Starting HRT While Still Menstruating?

 Women approaching menopause often face distressing symptoms before their periods stop completely.
-These include severe hot flashes disrupting sleep or mood swings affecting quality of life.
+These include severe hot flashes disrupting sleep, night sweats, vaginal dryness, joint aches, brain fog, or mood symptoms affecting quality of life.
 In such cases, carefully supervised HRT can be beneficial even if menstruation continues.

 Candidates for early HRT initiation usually: